dotnet/android/Documentation/guides/building-apps/build-items.md

 </manifest>
 ```

-You can use the following to add this for a debug build:
+You can use the following to add a manifest overlay for a debug build:

 ```
 <ItemGroup>